erickillian/erickillian.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Eric Killian!
-I'm an embedded software engineer working on new developments space robotics.
+I'm an embedded software engineer working on new developments in space robotics.

 I have a deep passion for machine learning and robotic systems, fields that fascinate me for their potential to solve complex problems through innovative approaches.
 Beyond the technical details, I am driven by the opportunity to explore how these technologies can make a tangible difference in everyday life.